Spartanburg, South Carolina: Public transit

-Spartanburg is served by the Spartanburg Area Regional Transit Agency (SPARTA), covering the city of Spartanburg and the surrounding urbanized area with 8 routes leading to a wide variety of destinations.
+Spartanburg is served by the Spartanburg Area Regional Transit Agency (SPARTA), covering the city of Spartanburg and the surrounding urbanized area with eight routes leading to a wide variety of destinations.
 All SPARTA buses are equipped with bicycle racks.
 Two hybrid-electric buses were added to the fleet in 2012.
-The SPARTA Passenger Center is located at 100 North Liberty Street and also serves Greyhound buses.
+The SPARTA Passenger Center is at 100 North Liberty Street and also serves Greyhound buses.

 Mass Transit is provided to all citizens of Spartanburg County through Spartanburg County Dial-A-Ride.
 It is a door to door service that operates six days a week.

 Active transportation

 Spartanburg is home to the Daniel Morgan Trail System, or "the Dan" for short, a 55 mile collaboration between Spartanburg County Parks, the City of Spartanburg, non-profit PAL, and other community partners.
 The system consists of paved and unpaved pathways, along with expanded sidewalks and protected bicycle travel lanes.
 The Hub City Hopper, a fully protected bicycle lane going through the city's downtown that is described as a first of its kind in South Carolina, was named as the sixth best new U.S. bike lane in 2023 by PeopleForBikes.
 The system is likely to grow in the coming years.